status302/NoticeBar/README.md

 3. `import Noticebar`

 #### Carthage
-1. Add Noticebar to your Cartfile. e.g., `github "qiuncheng/Noticebar" ~> 0.1.3`
+1. Add Noticebar to your Cartfile. e.g., `github "qiuncheng/Noticebar" ~> 0.1.4`
 2. Run `carthage update`
-3. Follow the [rest of the standard Carthage installation](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application) instructions to add Noticebar to your project.
+3. Follow the rest of the [standard Carthage installation](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application) instructions to add Noticebar to your project.
 4. `import NoticeBar`

 #### Manually